-Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act
+Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act should contact the ADA Compliance Coordinator.

 Bella Capelli Academy accepts re-entry students if they qualify.
 Please review the re-entry policy for specific requirements.